naagab/weather-tracker/readme.md

     - In your console navigate to the project directory and run php artisan key:generate
 - To install the schema run php artisan:migrate

-#Usage
+# Usage
 - Navigate to the project directory in your console
 - Execute the cron job by running php artisan schedule:run
 - Process the job by running  php artisan queue:work

 # Notes
 - Though I considered writing this using Symfony ultimately Laravel was chosen instead because of its built in cron and queue functionality
-- Unit test was added for WeatherApi
+- Unit test for WeatherApi
-- Additional integration tests should be added to test the Models(i.e. query scopes)
+- Additional integration tests should be added to test the Models(i.e. query scopes, etc)
 - Built using Laravel's cron and queue functionality
 - Though it has it's downsides, the decision was made to use shell to prevent overlapping and make scheduling much easier
 - Currently there is no way to delete old requests that have backed up in the queue